|Guide||♦||110 Triplogs||Mine 0||7 Topics|

-Following decent winter rains, West Pinto Creek was flowing well at least 3 months after the last rains, however it did disappear underground in sections, notably the entire last mile before it got to Miles Trailhead.
+Following decent winter rains, West Pinto Creek was flowing well at least three months after the last rains.
+However, it did disappear underground in sections, notably the entire last mile before it got to Miles Trailhead.

-o Iron Mountain Spring cannot be relied upon, but it did have a slow flow of water during the same time period that looked quite clear.
+o Iron Mountain Spring cannot be relied upon, but it did have a slow water flow during the same time period that looked quite clear.

-o Rogers Spring, and the creek near Rogers Trough seem to have water in most winters and springs, but it is not completely reliable.
+o Rogers Spring and the creek near Rogers Trough seem to have water in most winters and springs, but it is not wholly reliable.

 o It would be best to get a water report before one heads out for any type of extended trip.

 Camping at Oak Flat is popular, directly next to the corral and a short distance upstream on the south side in a large flat expanse.

 o A campsite for a small group would be feasible near Iron Mountain Spring but might not be ideal.

 o There are several at-large campsites between the Miles Trailhead and Oak Flat that I saw, some better than others.

 o Rock Creek Trail - Superstitions

 o Backpack loops and others starting on Peter's Trail